Assassin's Creed Odyssey Accessibility Report

 Costs: Purchase cost.
 Season pass and in-game purchases

-Assassin's Creed Odyssey has 11 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 10 accessibility features for Controls in Assassin's Creed Odyssey which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Two Sticks: Can play with multiple buttons and two sticks.